zmalik/multi-kubectl/README.md

 ```
 multi-kubectl get ns --match-ctx prod
 ```
-this will run `kubectl get ns` against all contexts, which name contains the string `prod`ß
+this will run `kubectl get ns` against all contexts, which name contains the string `prod`

 ```